esluyter/ESTimeline/README.md

   - drag their edges to resize them (a red bar appears when you are within the resize zone)
   - option-drag to copy a clip
   - check the `snapToGrid` box or press opt-s to align your edits with the tempo grid
-  - double-click on a clip to edit it, e.g. change the frequency
+  - double-click on a clip to edit it
-    - double-click on the grayed out `freq` parameter to activate it, then you can set it to any valid SuperCollider expression
+    - double-click on the grayed out `freq` parameter to activate it, then you can set it to any valid SuperCollider expression, like `220`
     - press save when you're done
   - if you play now by clicking to place the playhead and pressing space, you will hear they play the default synth
     - press space again to stop playback